bogdan-patraucean/about/wintoys/privacy.md

 App settings are only stored locally on your device.

-Unhandled errors, exceptions or crashes are logged locally using [Event Viewer](https://learn.microsoft.com/en-us/shows/inside/event-viewer) and optionally in the cloud using [App Center](https://appcenter.ms/).
+Unhandled errors, exceptions or crashes are logged locally using [Event Viewer](https://learn.microsoft.com/en-us/shows/inside/event-viewer) and optionally in the cloud using [Azure Application Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview#application-insights-experiences).
 The option to send error reports to the developer can be configured from Settings.

 ## Internet connection

 This app requires internet connection only for the following features:
-- Home page: Network statistics
+- network statistics
-- Health page: Repair - DISM uses internet itself
+- repair using DISM
-- Health page: Updates
+- system updates
-- Settings page: Error reporting
+- error reporting
-- Feedback
+- feedback

 You can use the app without an internet connection but the features above will not work properly.